ydahal1/ydahal1/jokes.md

-Atheism is a non-prophet organisation.
+which flower is most fierce?
+Dandelion

 [
-Thu May 14 00:59:13 UTC 2026
+Fri May 15 00:56:35 UTC 2026
  ]